 How Is Drug Addiction Treated?

-Many treatment facilities offer virtual outpatient care now, making it easy to get healthy while attending sessions from home.
+Many treatment facilities offer virtual IOP now, making it easy to get healthy while attending sessions from home.
 For others, staying in a sober living home while learning to recover fits the bill.

 Does Insurance Cover Drug Addiction Treatment?